primaryodors/primarydock/README.md

 Known issue: please make sure to add an empty line at the end of your config file, or primarydock will throw an exception.

-Once your .config file is ready, and the primarydock code is compiled, simply cd to the primarydock folder and run the following command:
+Once your .config file is ready, and the PrimaryDock code is compiled, simply cd to the primarydock folder and run the following command:

 ./bin/primarydock [config file]

 (...replacing "[config file]" with the actual name of the file you edited or created.)

-After a little while, depending on your config settings, primarydock will output data about one or more poses, including binding energy per residue, binding energy per type, total binding energy, PDB data of the ligand, and (if flexing is enabled) PDB data of the binding residues.
+After a little while, depending on your config settings, PrimaryDock will output data about one or more poses, including binding energy per residue, binding energy per type, total binding energy, PDB data of the ligand, and (if flexing is enabled) PDB data of the binding residues.
 This output can be captured and parsed by external code, written in your language of choice, for further computation, storage in a database, etc.

+Note if PrimaryDock does not output any poses, please try rerunning it a few times until it gives results.
+PrimaryDock has pseudo-random calculations built in so that its output will be different each time, that rerunning the application can catch poses that previous runs may have missed.

 If you would like to contribute to this project:
 <ol><li>I would be sooo very grateful for the help!</li>